-April is National school Library Month AND Earth Month, so that means it is time for the LPS Cans4Books Recycling Drive!
+April is National School Library Month AND Earth Month, so that means it is time for the LPS Cans4Books Recycling Drive!
 Raise money for your school library AND help the environment by recycling your aluminum cans.
-Bring your cans to A Can Recycling from April 1st – April 30th and be sure to mention that you are donating to the LPS Cans4Books drive.
+Bring your cans to Green Quest Recycling from April 1st – April 30th and be sure to mention that you are donating to the LPS Cans4Books drive.
 Donations made for your school will be used to purchase books for your school library.
-The drop off location is A Can Recycling, 3255 S. 10th St. Schools with the top dollar earnings (per capita) will win Barnes & Nobles gift certificates for their library.
+The drop off location is Green Quest Recycling, 440 J St. Schools with the top dollar earnings (per capita) will win Barnes & Noble gift certificates for their library.

 PepsiCo Recycle Rally